Certora/gambit/README.md

 # Generating Mutations

 This is a mutation generator for Solidity.
-It takes as input a solidity source file (or a configuration file as you can see below) and produces a set of uniquely mutated solidity source files which are output in the `out/` directory by default.
+It takes as input a Solidity source file (or a configuration file as you can see below) and produces a set of uniquely mutated Solidity source files which are output in the `out/` directory by default.
+In addition to the mutated source files, Gambit also produces a JSON report of the mutants produced, which can be found in `out/results.json`.
 More details on Gambit and integration with the Certora prover can be found [here](https://docs.certora.com/en/latest/docs/gambit/index.html).

 ## Installing Gambit
 - Gambit is implemented in Rust, which you can download [here](https://www.rust-lang.org/tools/install).